Infineon/mtb-example-btstack-freertos-wifi-onboarding/README.md

        **Figure 4.
 CySmart App Flow**
       ![Figure 4](./images/figure-4.png)

 6. Once the Wi-Fi SSID and password is provided by the client it is stored in the EEPROM.
-To delete this data the user needs to press SW3.
+To delete this data the user needs to press User Button.

 ## Debugging

 You can debug the example to step through the code.
-In the IDE, use the **mtb-example-anycloud-ble-wifi-onboarding Debug (KitProg3)** configuration in the **Quick Panel**.
-For more details, see the "Program and Debug" section in the Eclipse IDE for ModusToolbox User Guide: *{ModusToolbox install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*.
+In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
+For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+**Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
+This means that some code executes twice - once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
+See [KBA231071](https://community.cypress.com/docs/DOC-21143) to learn about this and for the workaround.

 ## Design and Implementation